 Night Trap for Mobile: An Interview with the Developer

-We recently discovered a mysterious video on YouTube showing, what appears to be, a fully-functional NIGHT TRAP port playing on an Android phone.
+We recently discovered a (since removed) YouTube video showing a fully-functional NIGHT TRAP port playing on an Android phone.
 We reached out to the developer, Tyler Hogle, to get the scoop on how this FMV classic made it to the small(est) screen.

 UPDATE: Rob Fulop, Night Trap's co-designer has commented on this story:

 "I'm of two minds.
 The author/creator within me is keenly aware that the nature of interactive entertainment is often dependent on a particular hardware platform, which of course becomes obsolete rather quickly.
 Thus many games will remain lost and forgotten - such is not true with music, films, or books.
 But while you can rewatch your favorite film or read your favorite book all throughout your life, you may never again be able to play the seminal games of your youth if it was not converted to current game platforms.
 So in that regard, I'm in favor of seeing Night Trap preserved and playable - flawed that it is, people should be able to play it.

 That said, the businessman in me can't condone anybody copying and distributing something that they don't have the legal right to distribute - if people do that sort of thing - then fewer and fewer creative people will be able to afford to make anything.